AxdeKlerk/SLP/DEBUGGING.md

 ## 4.1 DEBUGGING LOG
 This doocument has been restructured from my original DEBUGGING.md which listed each bug fix in chronological order, as development progressed.
 The restructing only grouped the relevant entries under the 7 headings listed in the table of contents for ease of reference.
-All the original entries can be found here: [CHRONOLOGICAL ENTRIES](CHRONOLOGICAL.md).
+All the original entries can be found here: [Chronological entrie](CHRONOLOGICAL.md).

 ---